Sutradhara: An Intelligent Orchestrator-Engine Co-design for Tool-based Agentic Inference: Analysis

 The magnitude of tool execution time presents a clear optimization opportunity.
 Even partially overlapping tool execution with subsequent LLM computation could yield significant latency reductions.
 However, exploiting this opportunity requires tight coordination between the orchestrator and LLM engine, which is a capability fundamentally absent in current black-box architectures where components communicate solely through request-response interfaces.

-\jheading{Finding 2 : Sequential Orchestration Leaves Substantial Parallelism Unexploited} Current orchestrators enforce strict sequential execution within each agentic request: iteration $i$ completes LLM decode, all tool calls execute to completion, all tool outputs return, and only then does iteration $i+1$ begin prefill.
+\jheading{Finding 2 : Sequential orchestration leaves substantial parallelism unexploited} Current orchestrators enforce strict sequential execution within each agentic request: iteration $i$ completes LLM decode, all tool calls execute to completion, all tool outputs return, and only then does iteration $i+1$ begin prefill.
 This pipeline unnecessarily serializes the three phases -- prefill, decode, and tool execution that could potentially overlap.
-We identify two specific sources of unexploited parallelism that stem from this rigid sequencing. \begin{itemize} \item \textbf{Opportunity 1: Prefill-tool overlap.} Figure~\ref{fig:prompt_split_cdf} analyzes prompt composition across iterations, measuring the fraction of each prompt consisting of tool-independent content versus tool-dependent outputs.
+We identify two specific sources of unexploited parallelism that stem from this rigid sequencing.

+\jheadingita{Opportunity 1: Prefill-tool overlap} Figure~\ref{fig:prompt_split_cdf} analyzes prompt composition across iterations, measuring the fraction of each prompt consisting of tool-independent content versus tool-dependent outputs.
 We observe that 50--80\% of iteration $i+1$'s prompt is available when iteration $i$ finishes decode.
 System instructions, conversation history, and templates don't depend on tool outputs.
 Only the final 20-50\% needs tool results.
 This creates a natural split point.
-The orchestrator could start prefill on the part of the prompt independent of tool outputs while tools execute.
-Once tool outputs arrive, extend the prefill incrementally. \item \textbf{Opportunity 2 : Decode-tool overlap.} LLMs generate tool calls as JSON: [{"tool": "search", "query": "..."}, {"tool": "python\_execution", "query": "..."}].
-Current orchestrators wait for the entire array before dispatching tools.
-But once the first JSON object completes (closing \}), that tool can execute immediately, allowing for streaming tool execution as decodes progress. \end{itemize}
+The orchestrator could start prefill on the part of the prompt independent of tool outputs while tools execute. and extend the prefill incrementally.